A reduced model for droplet dynamics in shear flows at finite capillary numbers: Introduction

 \section{Introduction}

 Understanding the deformation of droplets induced by hydrodynamic flows has been a central topic in rheology for almost a century.
 In 1934, G.\,I. Taylor faced this problem by investigating the deformation of a pure droplet using the approximation of small deformations~\cite{taylor1932viscosity,taylor1934formation}: in his study, Einstein's work for suspensions of solid spheres~\cite{einstein1906new} was extended to the case of droplets with radius $R$ and viscosity $\lambda\mu$ deformed by the action of an external flow with shear intensity $\gammadot$ and viscosity $\mu$ (see Fig.~\ref{fig:drop}).
-Droplet deformation is quantified via the dimensionless capillary number $\Ca=\mu R\gammadot /\sigma$, weighting the importance of the external viscous forces against the surface tension $\sigma$.
+Droplet deforms due to the competition between viscous forces and surface tension forces resulting from a surface tension $\sigma$: the dimensionless Capillary number is then introduced as $\Ca=\mu R\gammadot /\sigma$ and the droplet deformation is quantified by the Taylor index (see Fig.\ref{fig:drop}).
 Taylor's work, whose results are valid in the perturbative limit of $\Ca\ll 1$, proved to be a fundamental approach to the problem, paving the way for several other studies which refine and extend the investigation in many directions, e.g. by considering higher orders in the perturbation theory~\cite{chaffey1967second,barthes1973deformation}, analyzing the time-dependent deformation properties~\cite{cox1969deformation,frankel1970constitutive}, introducing the effects of different types of flows ~\cite{hakimi1980effects,youngren1976shape}, plugging additional complexities in the suspension system~\cite{greco2002drop,vananroye2006effect}.
-Various reviews have been written on the topic, covering experimental, theoretical and numerical aspects~\cite{rallison1984deformation,stone1994dynamics,fischer2007emulsion,cristini2004theory}. \\ Droplet dynamics is a very complex multiscale problem and, in many instances, it is desirable to possess a simpler phenomenological description via reduced models.
+Various reviews have been written on the topic, covering experimental, theoretical and numerical aspects~\cite{rallison1984deformation,stone1994dynamics,fischer2007emulsion,cristini2004theory}. \\ Droplet dynamics is a very complex non-linear problem and, in many instances, it is desirable to possess a simpler phenomenological description via reduced models.
 Maffettone \& Minale (MM)~\cite{maffettone1998equation} proposed an equation for the evolution of a droplet which is assumed to be ellipsoidal at all times.
 The droplet shape is described via a second order tensor $\vec{S}$ evolving with the equation